 As the final statement is indexed only by $\mathbf{S}_{\#} \mathbb{P}_{x_0,a_0}^{P_\pi}$, we can instead search directly the space of encoding measures

-for a state-action pair $(x,a) \in \mathcal{X} \times \mathcal{A}$.
-Using the expectation of the identified push-forward distributions in the policy improvement step, which is the Bayes-optimal way to make predictions with it, we arrive at \cref{alg:push_forward_policy_iteration}.
+for $(x,a) \in \mathcal{X} \times \mathcal{A}$.
+Using the expectation of the identified push-forward distributions in the policy improvement step---which is Bayes-optimal under squared loss, as the posterior mean minimizes the expected squared prediction error \citep[see, e.g.,][Ch.~4]{berger1985statistical}---we arrive at \cref{alg:push_forward_policy_iteration}.
 We call this algorithm template \emph{push-forward policy iteration} and its practical applications \emph{push-forward reinforcement learning}.
 This algorithm will deliver a policy sequence identical to Algorithm~\ref{alg:mbpi} whenever $(\mathbf{G}_{x_0,a_0}^\pi)_{\#} \mathbb P^{ P_\pi}_{x_0,a_0}$ is realizable under $\mathcal{Z}_{x,a}^\pi$ for all $x, a, \pi$, as this will make their policy improvement steps measurably identical.
 In practice, this realizability can be enforced with powerful function approximators.
 The gain in sample complexity depends on the trade-off between the capacity of these function approximators and the level of compression that the underlying transition dynamics permits via state abstractions.